geoexamplaristheoretikus/Luftikus/README.md

 **Lu**ft**f**euch**t**igkeits opt**i**mierte **K**ellerlüft**u**ngs**s**teuerung

-This is an ESP8266-board based ventilation controlling system.
+This is an ESP8266-board based ventilation controlling system for reducing humidity of a cellar by only venting if the outdoor air is dryer than the indoor air.

 To build it one needs: